Become part of a team of consultants and provide innovative solutions for charities and social enterprises in Cambridge. No experience necessary!

 When is the next round?

 We run the Social Innovation Programme twice a year.
-The Lent cohort will run from the 28th of January to the 12th of March.
+The Lent cohort is running from the 28th of January to the 12th of March.
 You can see our full calendar of dates below!

 What's this, then?